Manual For Streets

 For the purpose of Manual for Streets, a street is defined as a highway that has important public realm functions beyond the movement of traffic.
 Most highways in built-up areas can be considered as streets.

-Manual for Streets is directed to all those involved with (but not exclusive to) the planning, design, approval or adoption of new residential streets, and modification of existing residential streets.
+Manual for Streets is directed at all those involved with (but not exclusive to) the planning, design, approval or adoption of new residential streets, and modification of existing residential streets.

 - Bring about a transformation in the quality of streets;